gingerhome/gingee/docs/ai-context/ai-context.md

 ## Master Permission List

-This is the definitive list of all permission keys available in GingerJS.
+This is the definitive list of all permission keys available in Gingee.

 | Permission Key | Description | Security Implication |
 | :--- | :--- | :--- |